cjstoddard/epaper-status/README.md

 > if hostname == "pi-zero-1":

-and change the hostname to your own systems hostname. then look for the line;
+and change the hostname to your own systems hostname.

-> pi_parent_dir = "/home/chris/epaper-status"

-and change the path appropriatly.

 Once that is done, you should be able to run the script with;